Smile Design and Cosmetic Dentistry

 The emphasize attached on a good smile is not a recent trend.
 The search for beauty dates back to ancient civilizations.
-Both Phoenicians (B.C 800) and Etruscans (B.C 900) had carefully carved ivory to imitate shape and tone of the natural teeth.
-Dentistry has not been regarded as a separate discipline until 18th Century and it has not been known that it has been divided into different branches.
+Both Phoenicians (B.C 800) and Etruscans (B.C 900) had carefully carved ivory to imitate the shape and tone of the natural teeth.
+Dentistry has not been regarded as a separate discipline until the 18th Century and it has not been known that it has been divided into different branches.
 The pioneer of the movement, French Pierre Fauchard (1678-1761), and his many colleagues have modernized and improved dentistry and advocated cosmetic procedures.

 Objective of Smile Design

-The purpose of a cosmetic restoration is to develop a smooth chewing/mastication system in which all teeth, tissues, muscles, skeletal system and joints work in harmony.
+The purpose of cosmetic restoration is to develop a smooth chewing/mastication system in which all teeth, tissues, muscles, skeletal system and joints work in harmony.
 When treatment is planned for cosmetic dentistry cases, the smile design is so important that it cannot be separated from a comprehensive patient-oriented treatment.
 A successful, healthy and functional outcome requires understanding the relations between all supportive structures of the mouth, including muscles, bones, joints, gingival tissues and occlusion.

 What are the components of an aesthetic smile?

-An aesthetic smile requires perfect integration of face and tooth composition.
+An aesthetic smile requires the perfect integration of face and tooth composition.
 The facial composition includes hard and soft tissues of the face.
 The dental composition more particularly includes the relationship with teeth and gingival tissues.
 A smile design should always include the assessment and analysis of face and tooth composition.

 From the front, the basic shape of the face can be one of the following:

 Square – Narrow – Narrow square – Oval